EN FR

 Members of Protein Industries Canada’s Project Selection Committee have experience related to Protein Industries Canada’s Investment Thesis and expertise relevant to the technical areas for which Protein Industries Canada co-investments are available.
 Protein Industries Canada tasks the Project Selection Committee with reviewing Application Packages and selecting projects appropriate for co-investment.

+Members of the Project Selection Committee are governed by a Conflict of Interest Policy.
 At no time prior to, during, or following a project evaluation, may a member of a consortium attempt to influence or have a conversation about their project with any member of the Project Selection Committee.
 Doing so may result in the project being disqualified.
 All members are expected to comply with the Code of Member Conduct and the Project Selection Committee-Applicant Interaction Policy.

 Jo Anne Buth